Appearance

 - A SharpTools account with Bridge Alpha access.

-- A device that can run Bridge locally, such as a Linux host, NAS, home server, always-on desktop Mac, or another machine that stays awake.
+- A device that can run Bridge locally, such as a Linux host, NAS, home server, always-on desktop Mac or Windows PC, or another machine that stays awake.

 - Access to the local network where your devices live.